syncfusion-content/winui-docs/winui/Calendar/UI-Customization.md

 ![Customize calendar using theme keys](UI-Customization_images/customize-theme-keys.png)

 ## Hide days that is out of scope

-By default, out of scope days are disabled.
-If you want to hide the days that are out of the scope of current view, use the [OutOfScopeVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_OutOfScopeVisibility) property value as `Hidden`.
+You can hide the days that are out of the scope of current view by setting the [OutOfScopeVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_OutOfScopeVisibility) property value as `Hidden`.
 The default value of `OutOfScopeVisibility` property is `Disabled`.

 {% tabs %}
 {% highlight xaml %}